Italy's GTECH to buy U.S. slot machine maker IGT in $6.4 billion deal

-MILAN - Italy's GTECH GTCH.MI will buy U.S. slot machine maker International Game Technology (IGT.N) for $6.4 billion (3.7 billion pounds) including debt, shifting the lottery operator's centre of gravity away from its struggling domestic market.
+MILAN Italy's GTECH GTCH.MI will buy U.S. slot machine maker International Game Technology IGT.N for $6.4 billion including debt, shifting the lottery operator's center of gravity away from its struggling domestic market.

 The acquisition of Las Vegas-based IGT is the largest foreign acquisition by an Italian company this year and defies a trend of firms in Italy falling prey to overseas suitors as the local economy stagnates.